 Clinically Effective Remedies

 This natural medicine has a long history of use for digestive complaints.
 Mainly for treating nausea, gas, diarrhea and poor appetite.
-In clinical research, Peppermint Oil has been quite effective in correcting the symptoms of IBS.
+In clinical research, Peppermint Oil has been quite effective in correcting the symptoms of IBS (see study).
 Peppermint Oil is also effective in the management of SIBO (Small Intestine Bacterial Overgrowth), a condition in which bacteria which usually lives in the large intestine travels to the small intestine and overgrows.